-Yes, as determined by the City Manager's Office and the City Clerk's Office behalf of the above-described governmental entity.
+Commission meeting are held every other Tuesday (next one on August 2018).
+Yes, as determined by the City Manager's Office and the City Clerk's Office.

 C. Attach evidence that the undersigned has all necessary authority to execute this proposal on behalf of the governmental entity.
 This evidence may take a variety of forms, including but not limited to: a delegation of authority, citation to relevant laws or codes, policy documents, etc.